arun6582/simple-search-py/README.md

 ...You can have as many node as possible and you can configure any node to search on any other node.
+...Every node is independent of the other in terms of seperation of machines.

 ## Features
 1. multi node search